A-New-BellHope/bellhop/README.md

 matter, because one extra infinitesimally small step should not substantially change the field results; but...*

-The SGB (Bucker's Simple Gaussian Beams) Total Level influence algorithm has a bug, acknowledged by mbp in code comments, where every step is assumed to be of the full, maximum step size, which is often 500 m or larger.
+The SGB (Bucker's Simple Gaussian Beams) transmission loss influence algorithm has a bug, acknowledged by mbp in code comments, where every step is assumed to be of the full, maximum step size, which is often 500 m or larger.
 Thus, one extra infinitesimally small step is actually one extra full-size step, which substantially impacts the field results from this beam.
 Again, this change happens "randomly" based on the final state of the previous ray/beam traced.